-Revenues - Additions to Fiduciary Net Position - Member contributions, City contributions, and investment income are the sources of revenue for the Police Retirement System.
-Member contributions totaled \$11.6 million or 11.55% of covered payroll to the Plan.
-City contributions totaled \$34.7 million, or 34.44% of the projected covered payroll.
-City contributions increased to pay the required contributions determined by the Plan's actuary.
-The City also paid \$200 per month for each member eligible to receive the supplemental benefit, which totaled \$3.5 million.
-Net investment income decreased compared to the prior year.
-The portfolio's investment rate of return, net of investment expenses, was

--1.61%, with a net investment income of -\$11.3 million.
-Investment expenses, including custodial bank fees, manager fees, and investment consultation, totaled \$6.4 million.
-Direct lending, real estate, and private equity investments posted gains for the fiscal year; while stocks, bonds, and hedge fund investments recorded losses for the fiscal year.
+Revenues - The Police Retirement System receives revenue from member contributions, City contributions, and investment income.
+Member contributions amounted to \$11.4 million, equivalent to 11.55% of the covered payroll, while City contributions totaled \$38.8 million, or 36.26% of the projected covered payroll.
+City contributions increased to meet the required contributions as determined by the Plan's actuary.
+Additionally, the net investment loss for the current year decreased compared to the previous year.
+The portfolio's investment rate of return, net of investment expenses, was .17%, with a net investment income of -\$3.4 million.
+Investment expenses, which include custodial bank fees, manager fees, and investment consultation, totaled \$6.0 million.
+The fiscal year saw gains in stocks, bonds, and hedge fund investments, while direct lending, real estate, and private equity investments experienced losses.

-Expenses - Deductions from Fiduciary Net Position - Benefits paid to members, refunds of member contributions, and administrative expenses are the sources of expenses for the Police Retirement System.
-Benefit payments and refunds represent 98.6% of the total deductions.
-Benefits and Refunds paid to members increased over the prior year because of new retirements, members leaving the Police Department, and a cost of living adjustment for retirees.
-The increase in administrative expenses was mainly due to increased legal expenses.
+Expenses - Deductions from Fiduciary Net Position - The Police Retirement System's expenses come from benefits paid to members, refunds of member contributions, and administrative expenses.
+Benefit payments and refunds make up 98.7% of the total deductions.
+There was an increase in benefits and refunds paid to members compared to the prior year due to new retirements, members leaving the Police Department, and a 1.25% cost of living adjustment for retirees.

 City contributions continued to equal the amount recommended by the Plan's actuary.
-For the year beginning May 1, 2022, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$35.2 million.
-The calculated contribution rate is 36.26% of the projected covered payroll.
+For the year beginning May 1, 2023, the Plan has budgeted City contributions to total the actuarial required contribution amount of \$35.8 million.
+The calculated contribution rate is 38.81% of the projected covered payroll.

-The Retirement Board has approved an asset allocation expected to realize a long-term investment rate of return of 7.25% over time.
-The strong performance of the fiscal year 2021 provided the Plan with the opportunity to lower the actuarially assumed rate of return from 7.35% to 7.25% and accelerate the planned five-year step-down process.
-The Retirement Board reviews investment allocations monthly and rebalances the portfolio, as needed, with guidance from an independent financial consulting firm.
+The Retirement Board recently approved an asset allocation plan that is expected to yield a 7.20% long-term investment rate of return.
+Additionally, the Board has decided to gradually lower the actuarially assumed rate of return from 7.20% to 6.50% over a five-year period.
+To ensure optimal investment performance, the Board regularly reviews investment allocations monthly and adjusts the portfolio as needed with the help of an independent financial consulting firm.